CompVis/stable-diffusion/docs/installation/INSTALL_MAC.md

 # Make the directory in the repo for the symlink
 mkdir -p models/ldm/stable-diffusion-v1/

+# We will leave the big checkpoint wherever you stashed it for long-term storage,
+# and make a link to it from the repo's folder.
+This allows you to use it for
+# other repos, and if you need to delete Invoke AI, you won't have to download it again.

+# Make the directory in the repo for the symlink
+mkdir -p models/ldm/stable-diffusion-v1/

 # This is the folder where you put the checkpoint file `sd-v1-4.ckpt`
 PATH_TO_CKPT="$HOME/Downloads"